Fizzfreshers/Intelligent-Floor-Plan-Management-System/README.md

 python floorplan_cli.py
 ```

-Follow the prompts to interact with the Floor Plan Management System.
+Follow the prompts on the CLI to interact with the Floor Plan Management System.

-Output Screenshots
+### Output Screenshots